Cervical radiculopathy is a condition resulting from a compressed nerve in the cervical spine or neck.

-The symptoms are usually neck pain and a sharp pain down the arm.
-These symptoms can be of a gradual onset or come on quite quickly.
-It is not unusual for the symptoms of neck pain and arm pain to come on together or one symptom to preceed the other.
-The duration of symptom is also variable.
+The symptoms are usually neck pain and sharp pain down the arm.
+These symptoms can be of gradual onset or come on quite quickly.
+It is not unusual for the symptoms of neck pain and arm pain to come on together or one symptom to proceed the other.
+The duration of symptoms is also variable.

 The treatment options for cervical disc prolapse are either anterior or posterior surgery.
-This will depend on the location where the nerve is compressed and also the findings of the scan.
+The selection of the type of surgery would depend on the location where the nerve is compressed and also the findings of the scan.

 The types of surgeries are: